apgmckay/confg-discog/README.md

 ## TODO

 - Figure out how we can debug this when running in a docker container on a orchestrator ECS or K8.
+This will involve where to send logs or prehaps having an SNS topic that can tell us when we are getting errors from the runs of confd.
 - Test out with secrets manager through parameter store.